Henry055/RokucraftWiki/docs/roleplay/roleplay-guide.md

 # Guide to Roleplay

 Roleplay is another way for players to experience our server and get immersed in the world we have built.
 As a beginner it can seem confusing and hard to understand, so we made this guide to help you learn and become a capable roleplayer!
 At the end of this you should be able to understand **roleplay terminology**, how to act out **combat roleplay** with dice rolls and **more**!
-We recommend you read the [how to begin](HowToBegin.md) page first if you're new to roleplay.
+We recommend you read the [creating a character](creating-a-character.md) page first if you're new to roleplay.
 * * *

 ## Character Terms